 Skin Trade has none of the grace of Uekrongtham’s debut feature Beautiful Boxer (2003) with the filmmaker operating in ‘director for hire’ mode throughout.
 The opening stretch is especially clumsy with Uekrongtham trying to sketch the human trafficking network by cutting between Bangkok and New Jersey to show the global reach of the operation and to introduce the efforts of Cassidy and Vitayakul to stop it.
 As is characteristic of the DTV world, action scenes that should be big moments – Cassidy storming into a restaurant to slaughter Dragovic’s associates, then setting the establishment ablaze – feel rushed, while fight scenes such as Jaa’s showdown with genre stalwart Michael Jai White are well-executed but take place in contained or remote spaces to avoid spending too much money on locations or crowd control.
 Vancouver unconvincingly doubles for New Jersey and the Bangkok locations prove to be a clichéd assortment of cluttered back streets and seedy nightclubs.

 To say that Skin Trade is a perfunctory DTV release that will satisfy its target audience of no-frills action fans is essentially damning with faint praise.
-The silver lining for Tony Jaa fans who still hold out hope that he will one day achieve global superstar status, however, is that it’s also the kind of product that exists outside of mainstream conversation and is likely to be long forgotten by the time he builds on his recent Furious 7 showing to launch a fully-fledged bid for international prominence.
+The silver lining for Tony Jaa fans who still hold out hope that he will one day achieve global superstar status, however, is that it’s also the kind of product that exists outside mainstream conversation so it won’t be a hindrance when he launched a fully-fledged bid for international prominence.